 - connecting goods, people and services around the world in a sustainable way

-The Global Gateway will be delivered through a Team Europe approach, which brings together the EU and EU Member States with their financial and development institutions, including the European Investment Bank (EIB) and the European Bank for Reconstruction and Development (EBRD).
+The Global Gateway will be delivered through a Team Europe approach, which brings together the EU and EU Member States with their financial and development institutions.
 It also seeks to mobilise the private sector in order to leverage investments for a transformational impact.

 The Global Gateway draws on the new financial tools in the EU multi-annual financial framework 2021-2027, in particular the Neighbourhood, Development and International Cooperation Instrument (NDICI)-Global Europe, the Instrument for Pre-Accession Assistance (IPA) III, the digital and international part of the Connecting Europe Facility, but also Interreg, InvestEU and Horizon Europe, the EU research and innovation programme.